Transient growth of a wake vortex and its initiation via inertial particles: Numerical setup for non-linear simulations

-In pure vortex simulations (without particles), the toroidal and poloidal streamfunctions $\psi$ and $\chi$ are discretised in space (using the toroidal-poloidal decomposition, $\mathbb{P}$, applied to the momentum equation) and then integrated in time to solve the vortex motion.
-When particles are included, the particle volume fraction $c$ is also considered, facilitating the coupling between vortex and particle motions.
-When it comes to time integration, the fractional step method is employed, utilising the Adams-Bashforth method for non-linear terms (e.g., advection) and the Crank-Nicholson method for linear terms (e.g., dissipation), with Richardson extrapolation applied for the first time step \citep[see][p.
+When it comes to time integration, the fractional step method is employed, utilising the Adams-Bashforth method for non-stiff terms (e.g., advection) and the Crank-Nicholson method for stiff terms (e.g., viscous dissipation), with Richardson extrapolation applied for the first time step \citep[see][p.
 343]{Matsushima1997}.
-Using preliminary simulations with the $q$-vortex ($q=4$) perturbed with a small-amplitude eigenmode with a known frequency and decay rate, a time step of $10^{-3}$ was selected as this time step yielded a tolerable error for time integration between $t=0$ to $t=100$, corresponding to the time range considered in the main study.
+Preliminary simulations with the $q$-vortex ($q=4$) perturbed by a small-amplitude eigenmode with a known frequency and decay rate determined that a time step of $10^{-3}$ yielded a tolerable error for time integration over $t=0$ to $t=100$, corresponding to the time range considered in the main study.